Edamann railway station

 Edamann railway station (station code:EDN) is an NSG–6 category Indian railway station in Madurai railway division of Southern Railway zone.
 It serves Edamann, located on Kollam–Sengottai branch line in Kollam district of the Indian state of Kerala.

-The station was remaining unused till 2017 mid due to gauge conversion works between and Edamon, announced by Indian Railways on 2012–13 budget.
+The station was remaining unused till mid 2017 due to gauge conversion works between and Edamon, announced by Indian Railways on 2012–13 budget.

 Performance and earnings

 For the FY 2022–23, the annual earnings of the station was ₹79675 and daily earnings was ₹218.
 For the same financial year, the annual passenger count was 2,628 and daily count was 7.
 While, the footfall per day was recorded as 28.